dreamanlan/Hlsl2Python/README.md

  **There are two main types of usage**

 - One is based on shadertoy, which has a relatively complete startup framework, so as long as there are no errors in the translation and no runtime library functions that need to be completed, you can run and see the results.

- 1. tune the shader on shadertoy, try to avoid using writable global variables, structures and arrays.
+1. Debug the shader on Shadertoy and try to avoid using writable global variables, structures, and arrays.
- 2. Copy the contents of the shader to the file test.glsl in the bin/Debug/net6.0/workdir.
+2. Copy the shader content to the test.glsl file under bin/Debug/net6.0/workdir.
- 3. Execute testglsl.bat.
+3. Run testglsl.bat.
- 4. Or if you are using a new filename, use a command line argument to specify the filename and translate it (see the commands in testglsl.bat).
+4. Alternatively, if you are using a new file name, specify the file name as a command-line parameter for translation (you can refer to the command in testglsl.bat).
- 5. In the conda environment, go to the bin/Debug/net6.0/workdir/tmp directory and run
+5. In the conda environment, go to the bin/Debug/net6.0/workdir/tmp directory and execute

 `python test.py`.